 Gagarin’s parachute opened almost immediately, and about ten minutes later, at 08:05 UTC, Gagarin landed.
 Both he and the spacecraft landed via parachute 26 km southwest of Engels, in the Saratov region.

 A farmer and her granddaughter, Rita Nurskanova, observed the strange scene of a figure in a bright orange suit with a large white helmet landing near them by parachute.
 Gagarin later recalled, “When they saw me in my space suit and the parachute dragging alongside as I walked, they started to back away in fear.
 I told them, don’t be afraid, I am a Soviet citizen like you, who has descended from space and I must find a telephone to call Moscow!”

 Good to know

-Sacrifice of dogs: Between 1950 and ’61, the Soviets launched several test Vostok capsules containing dogs.
+The sacrifice of dogs: Between 1950 and ’61, the Soviets launched several test Vostok capsules containing dogs.
 Most survived; the few that died were lost mostly through technical failures, according to the parameters of the test. some of which were killed during their missions and some of which survived and landed safely on Earth.
-While total number of missions were ~55+, the number of dogs in space is smaller, as some dogs flew more than once.
+While the total number of missions was ~55+, the number of dogs in space is smaller, as some dogs flew more than once.